-- any accrued obligations, - a prorated annual incentive based on the actual incentive the named executive officer would have earned for the year of termination, - in the case of Messrs.
-Quirk, Park and Bickett, a lump-sum payment equal to 200% of the sum of the executive's (a) annual base salary and (b) the highest annual bonus paid to the executive within the three years preceding his termination or, if higher, the target bonus opportunity in the year in which the termination of employment occurs, - in the case of Messrs.
-Jewkes and Nolan, a lump-sum payment equal to 100% of the sum of the executive's (a) annual base salary and (b) the target bonus opportunity in the year in which the termination of employment occurs, - · immediate vesting and/or payment of all equity awards (except performance-based awards, which vest pursuant to the terms of the awards), - the right to convert any life insurance provided by us into an individual policy, plus a lump sum cash payment equal to 36 months (18 months in the case of Messrs.
-Jewkes and Nolan) of premiums, and - other COBRA coverage (so long as the executive pays the premiums) for a period of three years (18 months in the case of Messrs.
-Jewkes and Nolan) or, if earlier, until eligible for comparable benefits from another employer, plus a lump sum cash payment equal to the sum of 36 (18 in the case of Messrs.
-Jewkes and Nolan) monthly COBRA premium payments.
+Termination Payment Without Cause or by the Executive for Good Reason Death or Disabilite (1) For Cause or Without Good Reason Change of Control Accrued obligations (earned unpaid base salary, annual bonus payments relating to the prior year, and any unpaid expense reimbursements) ü ü ü Î Prorated Annual Bonus based on the actual incentive the named executive officer would have earned for the year of termination (2) ü ü Î Î Lump-sum Payment equal to a percentage, of the sum of the executive's (a) annual base salary and (b) the target bonus opportunity in the year in which the termination of employment occurs (3) ü Î Î Î Right to convert any life insurance provided by us into an individual policy, plus a lump-sum cash payment equal to thirty six months (18 months in the case of Messrs.
+Nolan and Jewkes) of premiums ü Î Î Î COBRA coverage (so long as the executive pays the premiums) for a period of three years (18 months in the case of Messrs.
+Nolan and Jewkes) or, if earlier, until eligible for comparable benefits from another employer, plus a lump-sum cash payment equal to the sum of thirty six (18 in the case of Messrs.
+Nolan and Jewkes) monthly COBRA premium payments ü Î Î Î Vesting of all stock option, restricted stock and other equity- based incentive awards, unless the equity incentive awards are based upon satisfaction of performance criteria and not based solely on the passage of time, which vest pursuant to the terms of the award ü ü Î Î